Unlocking the power of children’s social care in the UK

 The most cited reason for leaving the social work profession was local authority culture, while 28% cited the amount of paperwork and 20% reported that it was because they could not make the best use of their skills and experience (Department for Education’s longitudinal study)

-In response, local authorities are trying new ways to better deliver their services and many have pioneered innovative approaches.
+In response, local authorities are trying new ways to better deliver social care services and many have pioneered innovative approaches.
 But there is consensus that this is not enough.

 The wider social work system needs to change so that social workers can do their best work with children and families; spending time with them building relationships.